postmanlabs/labs-docs/v6/postman/mock_servers/setting_up_mock.md

 * Launch screen
 * [Postman app](/docs/v6/postman/mock_servers/mocking_with_examples){:target="_blank"}
 * [Postman API](/docs/v6/postman/mock_servers/mock_with_api){:target="_blank"}

-Mocks are accessible to the public by default.
-If you create a mock and specify that it is only to be available privately, Postman Pro and Enterprise users can [share the underlying collection](/docs/v6/postman/team_library/sharing#sharing-collections){:target="_blank"} with the team or specific team members, and provide permissions to edit or view.

 **Note**: This topic only covers how to create a mock with the **New** button and the Launch screen.
 To learn how to create a mock with the [Postman app](/docs/v6/postman/mock_servers/mocking_with_examples){:target="_blank"} or the [Postman API](/docs/v6/postman/mock_servers/mock_with_api){:target="_blank"}, click its link for detailed information.